sw-scsa/create-trello-card-chrome-ext/README.md

-# Trello Card Creator Browser Extension
+# Trello Card Creator Chrome Extension

-A browser extension that allows you to quickly create Trello cards from any website with just one click.
+A chrome extension that allows you to quickly create Trello cards from any website with just one click.
 Perfect for saving interesting articles, research, or any web content directly to your Trello boards.

 ## ✨ Features